Historic Walking Tour

 8. The Lineham Sawmill

 Lineham purchased timber rights high in the Foothills, adjacent to the Sheep River.
 Spruce, fir and pine were cut through the winter and then floated downstream during the spring run-off to a large millpond in front of the mill.
 There they were processed into railway ties and construction materials like shiplap and shingles, and fence posts.
 Being a lumberjack, log driver, or a labourer at the sawmill was of course dangerous work: “Injury and death could occur at any time and in myriad forms, including being hit by a wayward tree or infamous widow-maker (i.e., a broken limb hanging freely in a tree), or being crushed by a log that unexpectedly fell from its pile.”xx3 Many of the pioneers would move repeatedly across the prairies from job to job before becoming established.
 Many who came to Okotoks carried on elsewhere, and those who stayed in Okotoks worked various jobs to make ends meet--in the sawmill, on the railway, in the mines, or on the ranch.
-Unfortunately the First World War's economic impact was devastating to Lineham's sawmill, and by 1916 it had shut down.
-It would not reopen in downtown Okotoks and in the 1930s the decaying buildings were torn down to make way for an arena.
+Unfortunately the First World War's economic impact, coupled with a devastating flood in 1915, put an end to Lineham's sawmill.
+It closed in 1916 and the site sat vacant until 1929 when a new ice arena was built.

 9. Bushels and Thoroughbreds

-In the early 1900s the farms of the Okotoks District strained to meet the soaring demand.
+In the early 1900s the farms of the Okotoks District strained to meet the soaring demand for grain.
 Barley was wanted by the breweries in Calgary.
-Oats needed in the lumbering areas in the Alberta Foothills and in BC.
-And of course the population centres of Eastern Canada had an insatiable appetite for wheat.
-Storing that wheat as they awaited freight cars was what these elevators were for.
-Most of the District's most productive farms were to the east of the town, and in those days farmers relied upon horses for pulling the ploughs in the fields and the wagons that brought their goods to market.
+Oats were needed in the lumbering areas in the Alberta Foothills and in British Columbia to feed the horses used for logging.
+And, of course the population centres of Eastern Canada had an insatiable appetite for wheat.
+Grain storage was essential to accommodate the local supply while it awaited freight cars to ship by rail to markert.
+At its peak, Okotoks had five grain elevators in addition to grain elevators at DeWinton and Academy to the north of Okotoks and several elevators at Aldersyde to the southeast.
+Most of the district's most productive farms were to the east of the town, and in those days farmers relied upon horses for pulling the ploughs in the fields and the wagons that brought their goods to market.
 Everyone needed horses.
 It's no surprise then that horse-breeding would become important here.
 In fact Okotoks played a central role in the development of that fundamental aspect of Alberta's culture.
-In 1885 a group of English gentlemen with a taste for fine horses and fox-hunting purchased a mammoth 66,000 acre block of land just west of Okotoks, calling it the Quorn Ranch.xx4 They wanted to breed the finest horses in the world and sell them to the British Army.
-They certainly picked good land to do it on.
+In 1885 a group of English gentlemen with a taste for fine horses and fox-hunting purchased a mammoth 66,000 acre portion of land just west of Okotoks, calling it the Quorn Ranch.xx4 They wanted to breed the finest horses in the world and sell them to the British Army.
+They certainly picked good land on which to do it.
 In 1887, Canada's chief veterinary inspector visited the area and was deeply impressed, writing "Probably no better horse-breeding country exists in the British Empire than the district of Alberta."xx5 The Quorn Ranch started importing "super-quality" thoroughbred stallions from England.
 One named Eaglesplume "became one of the most well-known early names in western thoroughbred racing and breeding history."
 Eaglesplume sired May W in 1894, who has since been considered "the greatest thoroughbred raised in Canada."xx6 The obsession with quality on the Quorn Ranch even extended to the "specially imported long-legged hunting hounds," though as there were no foxes in Alberta, the ranch's guests had to make do with hunting coyotes.xx7 The Quorn maintained a focus on entertaining upper class English guests and remittance men, who "came west to 'do' a season on the range and learn about ranching--preferably in the comfort of a good chair on the manager's verandah.
 Entertaining these visitors in the elaborate fashion to which they were accustomed was a drain on the ranch's resources."xx8 In the end the British Army didn't end up buying the Quorn's horses, and the ranch struggled financially; in 1906 the entire enterprise collapsed.
-Nevertheless the Quorn had established the District's impeccable reputation for horse-breeding.
+Nevertheless the Quorn had established the district's impeccable reputation for horse-breeding.
 Many other breeders set up ranches in the area, drawing from the enviable stock left by the Quorn, and raising horses not just for racing and hunting, but hauling and farm work.
-In 1906 horses from Okotoks won 2/3 of the prizes at the Calgary Stallion Show.xx9 Nevertheless the horse's dominance of the prairies was drawing to a close as cars, trucks, and tractors replaced them in their many functions.
+In 1906 horses from Okotoks won two-thirds of the prizes at the Calgary Stallion Show.xx9 Ironically, the British, French and Canadian armies later purchased numerous horses from Okotoks area ranches and shipped them overseas during World War I -- Many with lineages to the Quorn breeding stock.
+Nevertheless the horse's dominance of the prairies was drawing to a close as cars, trucks, and tractors replaced them in their many functions.
 "The gentlemanly settlers" who ran the horse ranches "were still gratifying this passion for horseflesh in the 1920s and 1930s in spite of the painful indications that they were waging a losing fight against the realities of the marketplace."xx10 Ultimately it was a losing battle.
-Today horse-breeding still occurs on a small scale in the Okotoks District, and farming remains an important part of the economy, but its importance has been eclipsed by other sectors.
-The empty field where the grain elevators once stood is a solitary reminder of Okotoks economic evolution over the past century.
+Today horse-breeding still occurs on a small scale in the Okotoks district, and farming remains an important part of the economy, but its importance has been eclipsed by other sectors.
+The last grain elevator was torn down in Okotoks in 1995 and the seed-cleaning plant was destroyed by fire in 2012.
+The empty plot of land where the grain elevators once stood is a solitary reminder of Okotoks economic evolution over the past century.

 10. The Changing Economy

-As the sawmills, flour mill, brick yard, and the town's other early industries started shutting their doors starting in the 1920s, one might be tempted to think the town had entered a sustained economic downturn.
-In fact the opposite was true: After World War II the town's population had rebounded from its 1920s lows, and life was beginning to return to normal after 30 years of upheaval.
-A portentous event was the connection of Okotoks to Calgary by highway in 1954.
+As the sawmills, flour mill, brick yard, and other early industries started shutting their doors starting in the teen years and early 1920s, one might be tempted to think Okotoks had entered a sustained economic downturn.
+In fact the opposite was true: After World War II the town's population rebounded from its 1920s lows, and life was beginning to return to normal after 30 years of upheaval.
+A portentous event was the connection of Okotoks to Calgary by a new highway in 1954.
 This development meant people could drive on their own time to the metropolis.
 This meant an influx of Calgarians settling in Okotoks and driving to work every day.
 All these long distance commuters perturbed Okotoks municipal leaders, and "Town officials continue to encourage local industry lest the community be dubbed 'The Bedroom of Calgary.'"xx1 Their plan quickly bore fruit.
-Since large industries no longer had to be near to where people lived, the dying industries by the downtown were replaced with new ones a short drive from downtown.
-In 1959 a Texasgulf sulphur plant was opened just east of downtown.
-Mocoat Fibre Glass was another major employer that followed in the 1970s.
+In 1959 a Texasgulf sulphur plant was opened just east of downtown - and Mocoat Fibre Glass was another major employer that followed in the 1970s.
 When the Town of Okotoks celebrated its 100th birthday in 2004, the population stood at 12,187, a gigantic leap from just a few decades before.
-Since then it has remained one of the fastest communities in Canada, and more than doubled its population again by 2014, to 27,331.xx2 Most of these people have moved into rapidly expanding suburbs north of downtown, and on the south side of the Sheep River.
-Whereas in the pioneer era both the commercial and industrial heartlands of town were centralized in the historic downtown, they've both now moved.
-The commercial centre of gravity has moved to south of the river to Southridge Drive, while the industrial park is to the east on the north side of the river.
-Yet despite the economic changes, the fires, and the ravages of time, many heritage buildings in the downtown have been well preserved, and the area continues to attract tourists and shoppers to the vibrant businesses.
+Since then it has remained one of the fastest communities in Canada, and more than doubled its population again by 2014, to 27,331.xx2 In the early days, Elma Street, parts of McRae Street and Elizabeth Street, as well as south of the railway tracks, were the primary residential areas of the community.
+Since then, most residents have moved into rapidly expanding suburbs north of downtown, and on the south side of the Sheep River.
+Likewise, in the pioneer era both the commercial and industrial heartlands of town were centralized in the historic downtown; they've both now moved.
+Much of the commercial centre has gravitated south of the river, while the industrial park is located on the east side of town.
+Yet despite the economic changes, the fires, and the ravages of time, many heritage buildings in the downtown core have been well preserved, and the area continues to provide a vibrant place to shop, work and live.

 1. Okotoks Gets Its Start